The Snowball System by Mo Bunnell — Cliff Notes Summary

 6.1 Chapter 12 — Turning Clients into Advocates

 The book's title promise.
-Bunnell stitches in Fred Reichheld's NPS work and the Bain loyalty-economics research: a single raving fan is worth 3-5 new logo wins through referral, social proof, and case-study leverage.
-The mechanism is deliberate over-delivery in Fulfillment plus a structured referral ask scripted to the relationship depth.
+Bunnell connects his raving-fan thesis to the loyalty-economics tradition — Fred Reichheld's NPS work and Bain's loyalty research — to make a qualitative point: a genuine advocate compounds through referral, social proof, and case-study leverage into far more new business than any single won deal.
+The mechanism is deliberate over-delivery in Fulfillment plus a structured referral ask scaled to the depth of the relationship.

 6.2 Chapter 13 — The Snowball at Scale